rhatservices/openshift-examples/core-concepts/09_pod-placement/README.md

     oc create -f pod-b.yml

-Should be pod be running on the same or on a different node than pod-a?
+Should the pod be running on the same or on a different node than pod-a?

 Check pod placement